huntertran/blog/source/_posts/20191019-refactoring-clones-type-2.md

 >
 > _**Type 3:**_ code fragments are copies with further modifications.
 Statements can be changed, added, or removed in addition to Type II differences.
 >
-> _**Type 4:**_ two or more code fragments perform the same computation, but are implemented through different syntactic variants.
+> _**Type 4:**_ two or more code fragments perform the exact computation but are implemented through different syntactic variants.
 >
 > S. Bellon, R. Koschke, G. Antoniol, J. Krinke and E. Merlo, Comparison and Evaluation of Clone DetectionTools, Transactions on Software Engineering, 33(9):577-591 (2007)